Actors entertain people by using body movement and speech to play a character in media and stage productions.

 What's the job really like?

 There are no specific entry requirements to become an actor.
-However, a Diploma or Bachelor of Performing Arts, or a Bachelor of Arts majoring in drama or dance may be useful.
+However, a Diploma or Bachelor of Performing Arts, or a Bachelor of Arts majoring in drama may be useful.

 Requirements for stuntpeople